ahsanullah-8bit/APSS/README.md

 > [!NOTE]
 > Copying of dlls to the binary directory is automated for non-vcpkg packages, as vcpkg does copy dlls automatically.

-> [!IMPORTANT]
-> This project was heavily inspired by [Frigate NVR](https://github.com/blakeblackshear/frigate.git) and how it works, as I Ahsan U. have had no experience regarding such systems and how their architecture works on deep technical level.
-> In simple words, we only had 4-5 months to make a light-weight surveillance system.
-No one can acheive something like that in 4 months.
-So, I really didn't had the time to make mistakes and find out.
-I learned and implemented.
-> I'm gonna add references later...